matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 #### Deleted account data responses

-Furthermore, when a client deletes account data, it must expect `/account_data/` to return a 404 on the next request.
+Furthermore, when a client deletes account data, it must expect the `GET` methods above to return a 404 on the next request.

 #### Backwards Compatibility